 F. Whether I am a breeder or a pet owner, I will not falsify veterinary records concerning any cat or make false statements concerning the health, behavior, pedigree, or other information applicable to any cat.

-if my cat ever develops a serious disease at an unusually young age, a possible
+Siamese if my cat ever develops a serious disease at an unusually young

-hereditary illness, or a hereditary physical defect, or dies sooner than
+age, a possible hereditary illness, or a hereditary physical defect, or

 2. Always behave in a manner that will be conducive to the advancement of the Old-Style Siamese breed and our club, including with respect to ethical issues not covered by this Code of Ethics.